-Project reviews (including project review reports) will be in the language of the Agreement, unless otherwise agreed with the granting authority (see Data Sheet, Point 4.2).
+Project reviews (including project review reports) will be in the language of the Agreement.

 25.1.3 Audits

 The granting authority may carry out audits on the proper implementation of the action and compliance with the obligations under the Agreement.